almet/infuse/README.rst

 different possible profiles, using clustering techniques.

-One of the techniques used is to compute the TF/IDF (Term Frequency, Inverse Document Frequency matrix for each url) and to split the resources in N groups (where N is determined before running the clustering algorithm).
+One of the techniques used is to compute the TF/IDF (Term Frequency, Inverse Document Frequency matrix for each url) and to split the resources in groups.

 Then, each user is attached to multiple profiles